aaltonewmedia/physcomp.newmedia.dog/content/2024/heya-kwon/week-2/index.md

 Example sketch of idea #2 B:

 ![House Chair  prototype](signal-2024-11-07-132042.jpeg)

+3. Temperature sensor - I enjoy the idea of sensing warmth (and life) using temperature sensor.
+I believe the temperature sensor data would be continuous.

+* Idea: Create a wooden coaster that plays a certain sound when a warm mug is placed on it.
+There should be a temperature sensor inside the coaster.

 ## 3. Complete the MyCourses introductions for the 3D Printing and Laser Cutter workshops